Breathing Techniques and Craniosacral Therapy in New York City

 - Two-minute resets to calm the mind and improve focus.

-- Pairs with craniosacral sessions to reinforce nervous system balance.
+- Pairs with craniosacral sessions to reinforce nervous-system balance.

 Ready to breathe with ease?

-Call the office or send a request.
-The practice will follow up to discuss your questions, availability, and next steps.
+Call the office or send a request and the practice will follow up to discuss your questions, availability, and next steps.
+The office is at 36 East 36th Street, New York, NY 10016.